There are two types of thought processes that the ideas can be categorized in, Abstract thinking and Concrete thinking.

 Main Differences Between Concrete Thinking and Abstract Thinking

 - Concrete thinking is done to quickly assess the situations and consider the important details of the facts.
-Abstract thinking is done while making important decisions related to the abstract ideas.
+Abstract thinking is done while making important decisions related to abstract ideas.

 - Concrete thinking is quick.
-Abstract thinking is time consuming.
+Abstract thinking is time-consuming.